transdigiware/blockchain/howto/ibp-console-import-nodes.md

 1. Click **Add Peer**, followed by **Import an existing peer** and then click **Next**.
 2. Click **Add file** to upload the peer JSON file that was exported from the console where it was originally deployed.
-3. Set the admin identity for the peer by clicking **Existing identity** and selecting the peer admin identity that you imported into your wallet.
+3. If you want to operate the peer (for example, to be able to install smart contracts), click on the tile representing the peer and click **Associate identity**.
+Then you will be able to associate an identity from your Wallet with the peer.
+This identity must be identity that was associated with the CA when it was created.

-If the peer was exported before October 2nd, 2019, you might have to supply location information specifying where the peer was created.
-If you see this field, you can choose whether to supply the location or to have the peer re-exported, in which case the console will not ask for this information.
+If you see the location field during import, you can choose whether to specify the location where the peer was created or to have the peer re-exported, in which case the console will not ask for this information.
 {: note}

 After you import the peer into the console, you can install smart contracts on the peer and join the peer to channels in your blockchain.